ecies/rs/README.md

 Elliptic Curve Integrated Encryption Scheme for secp256k1 in Rust, based on [pure Rust implementation](https://github.com/paritytech/libsecp256k1) of secp256k1.

-ECIES functionalities are built upon AES-GCM-256 and HKDF-SHA256.
+ECIES functionalities are built upon (AES-GCM-256 and HKDF-SHA256) and XChaCha20-Poly1305.

 This is the Rust version of [eciespy](https://github.com/ecies/py).